Shubhithebeast/Talkies/Readme.md

-# Let's Chat 🚀
+# Talkies 🚀

-Let's Chat is a real-time chat application website built using the MERN stack (MongoDB, Express.js, React.js, Node.js) with Socket.io for real-time communication.
+Talkies is a real-time chat application website built using the MERN stack (MongoDB, Express.js, React.js, Node.js) with Socket.io for real-time communication.
 It features a stylish and interactive interface where users can chat with each other online in real-time.

 ## Technologies Used 💻
 * MongoDB: A NoSQL database used to store chat messages and user data.